-Blues/rock guitarist Kal David died August 16 in Palm Springs, California.
-He was 79 and a cause of death was not immediately announced.
+Blues/rock guitarist Kal David died August 16, 2022, in Palm Springs, California.
+He was 79 and struggled with pneumonia just before his passing.

 Born David Raskin, in 1961 the Chicago native took a stage name to front Kal David and the Exceptions, which included Peter Cetera on bass.
 The band signed to VeeJay Records and were regulars on the city’s blues scene until ’65, when David left to join a short-lived band before forming the Rovin’ Kind with Paul Cotton.
 In ’68, they changed the name to Illinois Speed Press and moved to Los Angeles.